-2 to publish in the International Frequency Information Circular (BR IFIC), the information referred to in resolves 8,
+instructs the Radiocommunication Bureau

-urges administrations
+1 to publish in the International Frequency Information Circular (BR IFIC), the information referred to in resolves 7;

-to provide the Radiocommunication Bureau and all participants to the consultation meetings with access to independent software used in conjunction with resolves 4;
+2 to exclude the aggregate calculations given in No. 22.5M as part of a satellite network examination under No. 11.31,

 ANNEX 1 TO RESOLUTION [A16] (WRC-19)

-List of GSO FSS system characteristics and format of the result of the aggregate calculation to be provided to BR for publication for information
+List of GSO network characteristics and format of the result of the aggregate calculation to be provided to BR for publication for information

 I GSO FSS, GSO MSS, GSO BSS and Non-GSO system characteristics to be used in the calculation of aggregate emissions from non-GSO FSS systems